 How Far Germany Has Come In The Renewable Energy Journey.

-Industries in Germany have not had the smoothest ride through this renewables roller coaster, but one sector that has given way for a new one is the coal sector.
-The structural transformation that took hold of the coal sector saw five times as many employees in the wind energy sector as coal, starting from the 2000s.
-With further data analysis, it was evident that roughly one in two employees of the energy sector works in renewables, that is almost 700,000 more people in the energy sector as compared to the early days of Energiewende.
+Industries in Germany have not had the smoothest ride through the country's renewables roller coaster, but one sector that has given way for a new one is the coal sector.
+The structural transformation that took hold of the coal sector saw five times as many employees in the wind energy sector as in coal, starting from the 2000s.
+However, with further data analysis, it was evident that roughly one in two employees of the energy sector works in renewables, which is almost 700,000 more people in the energy sector as compared to the early days of Energiewende.

 Favourable Renewable Energy Policies In Germany